SCI-ART LAB

 So even if the scientists are invited to discuss science on TV, journalists are following a wrong approach.

 But still I think scientists should definitely debate creationists despite hearing all the arguments against it.
+And only after explaining fully what exactly the scientific method is to the common people.
 This won't legitimise the creationists arguments against evolution but people watching these debates live on TV or following them on other media will realize what is right and what is wrong.
 Moreover, when creationists realize there is opposition to their beliefs, they will tone down their agressiveness which makes things easy for scientists.
 Removing opposition will make them more strong.
 Whether they change their minds or not is not the question here.
 We should give chance to people to decide for themselves what is right and what is wrong by putting both sides of the debate on equal terms before them.
 It’s better for experts to appear whenever and wherever spurious claims are raised, to immediately refute and dismiss them.
 Refusing to work in the area creates a void where others who don't agree with the scientific consensus will fill those positions and create chaos.

 If scientific experts refuse to engage with “scientifically bankrupt” arguments, this could send a more potent message: that the fringe claims are irrelevant, not even worth wasting the time to refute.
 So this would mean they shouldn’t engage with this kind of popular science story.